Completing forms ID1 and ID2

 Facility letter arrangements

-Land Registry has issued ‘facility letters’ for a limited number of people who regularly deal with Land Registry.
+HM Land Registry has issued ‘facility letters’ for a limited number of people who regularly deal with HM Land Registry.
 These exempt these individuals from our normal identity requirements.
-A copy of the facility letter must be enclosed with any application where confirmation of identity is usually required, in place of form ID1 or form ID2.
+A copy of the facility letter must be enclosed with any application where confirmation of identity is usually required, in place of an ID form.

 A facility letter can only be used where the value of the property does not exceed £100,000.